huteri/huteri.github.io/_posts/2016-10-04-the-easy-way-to-understand-mvp-in-android.markdown

 }
 ```

-The test uses mockito to mock some dependency such as MainView interface and the data layer.
-After understanding the basic of this simple MVP, continue on reading the article in references.
-It will give you a little bit more undestanding about MVP.
+We can use mockito to mock some dependency such as MainView interface and the data layer.

 The full source code is available on [github](https://github.com/huteri/mvp-android)